Granular vs. Liquid Fertilizer: Which Should You Use?

 - Results take longer to see

-- Granules must be watered into your lawn
+- Granules must be watered in lawn

 - Can lead to uneven growth

-- Can lead to burning of turf in patches
+- Can lead to burned turf patches

-- Requires clean-up on paved surfaces
+- Must clean-up on paved surfaces

 Liquid fertilizers are popular among users because of their ease of use and fast-acting results.
 From a professional standpoint, liquid fertilizers tend to provide better consistency in terms of coverage and nutrient distribution as well.
 Liquid fertilizers also have the benefit of not being displaced by things like the wind or foot traffic.

-- KEY TAKEAWAY – Liquid fertilizers are great for getting quick results, but they require frequent applications because of their fast-releasing nature.
+Key Takeaway – Liquid fertilizers are great for getting quick results, but they require frequent applications because of their fast-releasing nature.

 - Quick results